Community Nurse Connection

 Community Nurse Connection is a convening organization bringing together people, ideas and resources to improve the quality of life for older adults.

-- We host virtual monthly nursing peer support meetings
+• We host virtual monthly nursing learning collaborative meetings

 Phase 1 Exploration and Discussion: